lfricken/lfricken.github.io/pages/politicalnodes.md

 > John Moody, executive vice president at Fox News, commented in a blog on the network’s website that “this incident could become a watershed event in the 11 days before the election,” but also warned that “if the incident turns out to be a hoax, Senator McCain’s quest for the presidency is over, forever linked to race-baiting.”

 Wait.
-One Democrat, presumably not acting on Obama’s direct orders, attacks a Republican woman.
+One Democrat, obviously not acting on Obama’s direct orders, attacks a Republican woman.
 And this is supposed to alter the outcome of the entire election?
 In what universe does one crime by a deranged psychopath change whether Obama’s tax policy or job policy or bombing-scary-foreigners policy is better or worse than McCain’s?

-Even if we’re willing to make the irresponsible leap from “Obama is supported by psychopaths, therefore he’s probably a bad guy,” there are like a hundred million people on each side.
+Even if we’re willing to make the irresponsible leap from “Obama is supported by psychopaths, therefore he’s probably a bad guy,” there are a hundred million people on each side.
 Psychopaths are usually estimated at about 1% of the population, so any movement with a million people will already have 10,000 psychopaths.
-Proving the existence of a single one changes nothing.
+Proving the existence of many, let alone one, changes nothing.

 I think insofar as this affected the election – and everyone seems to have agreed that it might have – it hit President Obama with a burst of bad karma.
 Obama something something psychopath with a knife.
 Regardless of the exact content of those something somethings, _is that the kind of guy you want to vote for_?